-Based on the podracing sequence from the film Star Wars Episode 1: The Phantom Menace, the game features 25 tracks set across the galaxy, as well as a large cast of playable characters.
-As you play through the single-player mode, you can purchase upgrades to improve your pod’s stats.
+Based on the podracing sequence in the film, the game features 25 tracks from across the galaxy, as well as a large cast of playable characters.
+As you play through the single-player mode, you can purchase upgrades to improve your pod’s performance.

 Star Wars Episode 1: Battle for Naboo

 Star Wars Episode 1: Battle for Naboo is a spiritual successor to Rogue Squadron.